What we do

 Some students can still be eligible for benefits while studying.

-The entitlement letter which should be provided can be downloaded from a student’s online Student Finance account as it needs to show the breakdown of the different funding types and amount to be received for the Academic Year.
+The Student Finance breakdown letter can be downloaded from a student’s online Student Finance account as it needs to show the details of the different funding types and amount to be received for the Academic Year.

-For students on the 2016+ SFE funding system this will contain a paragraph which explains that £3,680*of the Special Support Element of the Maintenance Loan should be disregarded in benefits assessments.
+For students on the 2016+ SFE funding system this will contain a paragraph which explains that £3,783*of the Special Support Element of the Maintenance Loan should be disregarded in means-tested benefits assessments.

 Tuition & Accommodation Fees

-The tuition fees are paid directly to the university in three instalments over the year.
-If you are paying your tuition fees yourself you need to make a payment arrangement with the finance department.
+If a student has applied for a Tuition Fee Loan then the tuition fees are paid directly to the university in three installments over the year.
+If you are paying your tuition fees yourself or via a third party (e.g parent, employer) you need to make a payment arrangement with the finance department.

 Returning students, as well as new students, can opt to live on campus.
 All information about living on campus can be found here –http://www.marjon.ac.uk/student-life/accommodation/